Priestch/document-viewer/docs/pitfalls.md

 The versions of the two bundles must match to work properly.
 If the versions mismatch, it may work sometimes, but when it not, I think it's hard to figure such issues.

-Although the explicit error may annoys developer at first, it do save your time from debugging such issues.
+Although the explicit error may annoy developer at first, it does save your time from debugging such issues.

 </blockquote>
 </details>